 The question of whether someone gets wet in a wetsuit is rather easy to answer.
 If the wetsuit is not leaking, then there will be no water inside it.
 However, if the suit has leaks or tears, then water might leak into it.

 1. Reduce Heat Loss

-The trapped water between your skin and the suit acts as an insulation against cold weather, so you can stay in the cold conditions for longer without freezing to death.
+The trapped water between your skin and the suit acts as insulation against cold weather, so you can stay in the cold conditions for longer without freezing to death.

 2. Accelerate Your Weight Loss Program